` Long Range Weather Forecast Discussion

 Dark Green-45-55%Above

-Above-normal precipitation is forecast for most of the Plains to the Pacific Coast.
-The probability of occurrence is nearly 40 percent.
-Below-normal precipitation is forecast for the Southeast, the Ohio and Tennessee Valleys, the Mid-Atlantic, and the Northeast.
-The probability of occurrence is nearly 35 percent.
+Below normal precipitation is forecast for most of the Northwest, California, a portion of the Southwest eastward across the Gulf Coast States, and the Southeast.
+The probability of occurrence is near 35 percent.
+Above-normal precipitation is forecast for Montana and Wyoming eastward into the northern Mid-Atlantic and the Northeast.
+The probability of occurrence is near 35 percent.

 TEMPERATURES